 Age-related vision changes can be challenging, both emotionally and physically.
 However, some of these can be mitigated by implementing the tips above.

-Schedule an eye exam with EyeStyles in Belmont, Oregon to check your eye health today!
+Schedule an eye exam with EyeStyles+Care in Belmont, Oregon to check your eye health today!

 Aging causes changes in every part of your body, including your eyes.
 As you age, the lens inside your eye begins to harden, which leads to presbyopia (age-related farsightedness).
 This makes it more difficult for your eyes to focus on near objects and tasks like reading.
 Other common age-related eye problems include: